wasp-lang/wasp/web/docs/language/features.md

 More differences and Action/Query specific features will come in future versions of Wasp.

 ### Cache Invalidation
-One of the trickiest parts of managing a web app's state is making sure the data shown by the queries are up to date.
+One of the trickiest parts of managing a web app's state is making sure the data shown by the queries is up to date.
 Since Wasp uses _react-query_ for Query management, we must make sure to invalidate its caches whenever they become stale.

 It's possible to invalidate the caches manually through several mechanisms _react-query_ provides (e.g., refetch, direct invalidation).